Updated: May 23, 2022

 The U.S. Department of Labor (DOL) has specific definitions of both internships and apprenticeships.
 The Maryland Department of Labor and Licensing (DLLR) administers the Federal program of regulation and registration of apprenticeship programs, and the bar for having a registered apprenticeship is quite high.
 Therefore, a farmer cannot simply designate a position on a farm as an apprenticeship and pay or otherwise treat the person in the position differently than the average employee unless the apprenticeship is properly registered with the State and Federal government.

-As for interns, DOL has established six legal criteria to define an internship which can be compensated at less than minimum wage (see Fact Sheet #71).
-Generally, for an intern to be treated different than a typical employee the employer must derive no immediate advantage from the activities of the intern and the intern cannot displace regular employees.
-By this definition, a farm intern performing general farm duties and providing helpful labor does not meet the definition of an intern that can be compensated less than the minimum wage unless another exemption applies.
+As for interns, DOL has established the primary beneficiary test to define an internship which can be compensated at less than minimum wage (see Fact Sheet #71).
+This test allows courts to examine the “economic reality” of the intern-employer relationship to determine which party is the “primary beneficiary” of the relationship.
 In Maryland, students in DLLR approved work-study programs may be paid less than the minimum wage.
 Compensating an intern less than the minimum wage is the exception rather than the rule.
 Therefore, a farmer should consult DLLR before deciding to pay an intern anything less than minimum wage.

-The amount of money which must be paid to those who work on your farm is set by the Federal Fair Labor Standards Act (FLSA) and by a similar State law called the Maryland Wage and Hour Law.
-These two laws set the minimum hourly pay rate which interns and other employees must be paid.
-Although the Federal minimum wage is $7.25/hour, the Maryland minimum wage is $8.00/hour and effective July 1, 2015, the rate increases to $8.25/hour, excluding Prince George’s and Montgomery counties who have adopted higher rates.
-Therefore, the higher state minimum wage is the wage which must be paid to all employees.
+The amount of money which must be paid to those who work on your farm is set by the Federal Fair Labor Standards Act (FLSA), by a similar state law called the Maryland Wage and Hour Law, and in some cases, by county laws which set a higher minimum wage than state law.
+These laws set the minimum hourly pay rate which interns and other employees must be paid.
+The higher state or county minimum wage is the wage which must be paid to all employees.
 Importantly, workers cannot waive their right to be paid minimum wage.
 An agricultural employer claiming the intern knew and accepted an unpaid or under-paid internship does not have a viable defense.

 There is an important Federal and State exemption for paying minimum wage to farm workers called the “500 Man-Day Exemption.”
 This exemption allows smaller scale farm operations to pay interns and other employees less than minimum wage if, during each quarter of the preceding calendar, the farm employer used no more than 500 agricultural-worker days, defined as any day an employee performs agricultural work for at least one hour.
 To qualify for the exemption the work done by the farm employees must meet the definition of agriculture outlined in the law.
 The work included within the definition is broken down into primary and secondary agriculture.
 Primary agricultural work is related to planting, maintaining, and harvesting crops, and raising animals.
 Secondary agricultural work includes practices, whether or not they are themselves farming practices, which are performed either by a farmer (includes farm employees) or on a farm as an incident to or in conjunction with such farming operations, including preparation for market, delivery to storage or to market or to carriers for transportation to market.
 Work at a farmer’s market is a decidedly gray area of the law that should be considered carefully.
 If an employee in the same workweek performs work which is exempt (fits the definition of agricultural work described above) and work which is non-exempt, the employee is not exempt for the entire week and the minimum wage requirements of the law apply.